Sick Time Pay

 - A staff member transferred to this plan from a position providing eligibility under different rules will be placed in this plan as follows;

-- Individuals with less than two years of University service at time of transfer will be eligible for 15 days of short term sick time pay on the date of transfer to be renewed annually on the first of the month in which the staff member's employment anniversary occurs.
-Eligibility for 6 months at full pay and 6 months at half pay will begin on the first of the month in which the second employment anniversary as a regular employee occurs.
+- Individuals with less than one year of University service at time of transfer will be eligible for 15 days of short term sick time pay on the date of transfer to be renewed annually on the first of the month in which the staff member’s employment anniversary occurs.
+Eligibility for 6 months at full pay and 6 months at half pay will begin on the first of the month in which the first employment anniversary as a regular employee occurs.

-- A staff member returning to active employment from an extended sick time absence which exceeds one month should provide at least seven days advance notice to his/her supervisor.
-Upon return he/she will be placed in the same or another available position within the department for which he/she is qualified, unless the University's or the employee's circumstances have so changed as to make it impossible to do so.
+- A staff member returning to active employment from an extended sick time absence which exceeds one month should provide at least seven days advance notice to their supervisor.
+Upon return they will be placed in the same or another available position within the department for which they are qualified, unless the University's or the employee's circumstances have so changed as to make it impossible to do so.
 If the return causes a displacement of any staff member (including the returning staff member), the displaced staff member will be placed or laid off in accordance with the priorities established in the SPG 201.72.

 The University encourages and may require staff with disabling conditions to undertake rehabilitation programs that may be beneficial to them.
 University Human Resources will aid in identifying rehabilitating programs as needed.